 Continuing to progress further on the game, once a player reaches level ten, another agent unlock is received.
 The remaining agents that aren’t unlocked can be obtained by completing contracts (otherwise known as missions) or buy them through in-game purchases.

 - Jett – If you need someone in your team that can surprise your opponents by flanking them and getting around the map swiftly, Jett is the one to recruit.
+She is considered as one of the most mobile agents in Valorant, and her ultimate is notorious for wiping out squads at the best of times.
+However, she comes at a high skill ceiling, so you will need all the time and help you can get to master Jett.

 - Brimstone – Can’t seem to corner the enemies in a tight spot for a massacre?
 Why not utilize Brimstone’s aerial assaults and grenades to bring opponents in a chokepoint?

 - Phoenix – Like the mystical flames of resurrection, Phoenix can be brought to life by his flames.
 Having Phoenix by your side is perfect for a corner face-check.
+He’s a duelist, so he’s often leading the charge for the team as he can blind the enemy and can create a wall of fire to scare the enemy from coming close.

 - Breach – Is that an enemy hiding behind the wall?
 If it is, Breach got your back for a sure takedown!
 With his fusion charges and seismic blasts, every opponent is bound to be dazed and confused.
+His abilities make him a solid choice for players looking to take objectives and clear lanes.

 PC System Specs for Valorant: Min and Max Requirements